Design tokens

 Semantic tokens

-It is a list of tokens for components and charts for the default Intergalactic theme.
+It's a list of tokens for components and charts for the default Intergalactic theme.

-Semantic tokens include tokens for:
+Semantic tokens include:

 - colors;

-- box-shadows;
+- opacity;

-- border-radius.
+- z-index;

-To learn more about the tokens names see Token naming structure section.
+To learn more about the tokens names, see Token naming structure section.

 Themes

 Theme is a set of tokens represented in CSS variables that has different from the default sets values.
 Values can be changed for base, semantic, or both sets.
 You can redefine them globally or only for a specific subtree of React app.
-Refer to Usage in development.
+Refer to the Usage in development.

 Creating new theme